Vonng/pigsty/docs/PARAM.md

 name: `pg_namespace`, type: `path`, level: `C`

-top level key namespace in etcd, used by patroni & vip
+top level key namespace in etcd, used by patroni & vip, default values is: `/pg` , and it's not recommended to change it.

-default values: `/pg`